Railway coupling: Wedglock coupler

 The Wedglock coupler is named for the pneumatic wedges that lock the moving parts of the coupler head in the engaged position.
 It is the standard automatic coupler used on London Underground trains.
 The coupler was introduced in 1936 and is manufactured by William Cook Rail and Voith.
 The face of the coupler has a protruding, movable tongue which is inserted into the throat of the opposite coupler during coupling.
-Once these mechanical elements are fully engaged, their position is locked by wedges driven by a pneumatic cylinder.
+Once these mechanical elements are fully engaged, their positions are locked by wedges actuated by a pneumatic cylinder.
 The pneumatic ports are located below the mechanical connection.
-They are simply pressed together and sealed by rubber elements.
+They are pressed together and sealed by rubber elements.
 On either side of the mechanical connection are electrical contact blocks consisting of a series of butt contacts.
-When disconnected, the contacts are protected by the so called "Dutch oven" covers.
+When disconnected, the contacts are protected by the so-called "Dutch oven" covers.
 The covers are mechanically actuated and swing open when the other coupling approaches.
-The coupling can be engaged and disengaged from the cab using the three-position coupling switch in the cab.
+The coupling can be engaged and disengaged from the cab using a three-position coupling switch.